daojunL/davavis-project-template/README.md

 ## Schedule of Deliverables

 1. Which is the most popular subject on Udemy Website?
-- Calculating the course number of each subject. - Oct 10th.
+- Calculating the course number of each subject.
-- Finding the overall subscribers for each subject. - Oct 12th.
+- Finding the overall subscribers for each subject.
 2. Is the number of subsribers and the number of reviews correlated?
-- drawing the scatter plot of these two variables. - Oct 19th.
+- drawing the scatter plot of these two variables.
-- Getting rid of some outliers if necessary. - Oct 21th.
+- Getting rid of some outliers if necessary.
 3. What is the top 10 most popular courses?
-- define the popularity. - Oct 28th.
+- define the popularity.
-- drawing a bar chart calculating the top 10 popular courses. - Oct 30th.
+- drawing a bar chart calculating the top 10 popular courses.

+## Interaction

+Add a menu bar to the bar chart so that when we select a variable, the corresponding variable will be highlighted.

+## Future work

+- Getting rid of some outliers of the dataset when I want to draw a scatter plot between two different variables.
+- Draw dimension-view plot to reflect the popularity of the course.